Glenbow Museum Archives, Calgary

 The journey of 1600 km on horseback was arduous, and the first troop of North West Mounted Police travelled to Alberta indirectly, by way of Fort Benton, Montana, and the Sweetgrass Hills.

-On the wise advice of Macleod, his second in command, Commissioner French hired Jerry Potts as a guide to lead the group to the Oldman River, where they were to establish their post and stamp out the illegal American whiskey trade that was going on at Fort Whoop Up (modern day Lethbridge).
+On the wise advice of Macleod, his second in command, Commissioner French hired Jerry Potts as a guide to lead the group to the Oldman River, where they were to establish their post and stamp out the illegal American whiskey trade at Fort Whoop Up (modern day Lethbridge).
 Fort Macleod was named after this respected leader, and later became a town of the same name.

 Later, Macleod sent other patrols to the Cypress Hills, where they established Fort Walsh, and to the Bow River where the modern city of Calgary still bears the name of the original fort.